ExpressTaxExempt

 Private foundations must file Form 990-PF by the 15th day of the 5th month after the tax year ends.

-Operating in the Fiscal Tax Year?
+Operating in the fiscal tax year?

 4. Breakdown of Form 990-PF

 Form 990-PF contains 16 parts in total, wherein some parts are optional.
+Here is a list of parts in Form 990-PF:

 • Part I - Analysis of Revenue and Expenses